-It follows a very familiar vROps architectural model in that you will be required to deploy a Cloud Proxy Appliance (remote collector) in the target network which you want to monitor.
+It follows a very familiar vROps architectural model in that you will be required to deploy a Cloud Proxy Appliance (remote collector) in the target network that you want to monitor.
 Once deployed you connect the target vCenters in your network while logged into the SaaS platform just as you would do with a normal installation of vROps.

 This product will be in Tech Preview in Q3 for a full release early 2020.

-For the last few years the Cloud Management team have been working really hard on improving the user experience of vROps to make life as easy as possible to use and get the information you need in vROps without compromising the depth. (no easy task to be honest) The addition of the Troubleshooting workbench is no exception.
+For the last few years the Cloud Management team have been working really hard on improving the user experience of vROps to make life as easy as possible, to use and get the information you need in vROps without compromising the depth (no easy task to be honest).
+The addition of the Troubleshooting workbench is no exception.